Email List Management Best Practices & Tools: The 2020 Guide

 According to this 2018 survey conducted by Rakuten Marketing, marketers say that they waste 26% of their budget on marketing.

 Tracking the right metrics helps you discover what’s working, what needs to be changed, and what needs to be removed all together.
+It's a data-driven approach to marketing and it's essential to your email marketing success.

 For example, Joe and his team might notice that emails with pictures of dogs generate more sales, while emails with the story of an adopted dog gets replies and shares on social.
 Which is better?
 It depends on Joe’s goals.
 Both can be good.